golang-leipzig/golang-leipzig.github.io/content/_index.md

 ----

-NEW!
 Since Summer 2021, we have a [YouTube Channel](https://www.youtube.com/channel/UCFDzViL6Bo0w2AG23Q0_rZQ) where we are publishing recordings of selected talks.